Petroleum industry in Nigeria: Offshore

 As of 2005, oil companies in Africa investigated offshore production as an alternative area of production.
 Deepwater production mainly involved underwater drilling that exists 400 m or more below the surface of the water to expand the possible sources for finding new oil reserves.
 As of 2005, 50% more oil could be extracted through deep water drilling, than before.
 In 2003, the amount of oil extracted from Nigeria was expected to expand from 15000 oilbbl/d to 1.27 Moilbbl/d in 2010.

 Deepwater oil production is less vulnerable to disturbance by local militant attacks and seizures, due to civil conflicts, and sabotage.
 These advancements offer more resources and alternatives to extract the oil from the Niger Delta, with less exposure to conflict versus the operations on land.
 As of 2014, an open-air market for illegal crude oil operates off the Niger Delta, called the Togo Triangle.

 As of 2021, Angola and Nigeria were the largest oil producers in Africa.
 In Nigeria, the deepwater sector still has a large avenue to expand and develop.
 The Agbami oilfields hit full production in 2005, at 250000 oilbbl a day.
 Operated by Chevron's Star Deep and a company called Famfa, Agbami is only one offshore concession; there are others named Akpo, Bonga and Erha.

 Natural gas

-Natural gas reserves are well over 187 e12cuft, the gas reserves are three times as substantial as the crude oil reserves.
+Natural gas reserves are well over 187 e12cuft.
+The gas reserves are three times as substantial as the crude oil reserves.
+Much of Nigeria's natural gas is flared off.
 The biggest natural gas initiative is the Nigerian Liquified Natural Gas Company, which is operated jointly by several companies and the states.
 It began exploration and production in 1999.
 In 2008, the government prepared a Gas Master Plan that was intended to promote natural gas production and encourage the supply of natural gas to domestic power stations so as to help alleviate the country's electricity shortages.
-There is also an export gas pipeline known as the West African Gas Pipeline in the works, but it has encountered numerous setbacks.
-The pipeline would allow for transportation of natural gas to Benin, Ghana, Togo, and Côte d'Ivoire.
-Much of Nigeria's natural gas is flared off.
+An export pipeline, the West African Gas Pipeline (WAGP), has encountered numerous setbacks.
+The pipeline allows for transportation of natural gas to Benin, Ghana, and Togo.
+There are plans for an African Atlantic Gas Pipeline to extend the WAGP to Morocco and for a Trans-Saharan Gas Pipeline to Algeria.